ChannelJuanNews/rshell/README.md

 * ``$ cat > FILENAME `` : This command will result in an error instead of creating a file.

+* ``$ # this is a comment `` : This command will crash rshell.
+Comments will only work if there is a command before it.

 * Arrows for command history not supported (same goes for special commands like `Ctrl - c`)

 * ``cd`` not supported.